insolar/docs/docs/source/use-cases.rst

 To view the balance, a user (exchange service or any other user) can either:

-* Use their Insolar Wallet.
+* Use their Insolar Wallet web interface.
 * Or invoke the API using their Insolar's credentials (``memberReference`` or ``publicKey``).

 The viewing sequence is as follows: